Kleshni/Elligator-2/Documentation.md

 Decodes the representative.

 Returns an array with the point and the second argument of the corresponding call to the `encode` function.
-It's also able to return `null`, but this is very unlikely.
+It's also able to return `null` if the representative is invalid (there are only 10 invalid representatives).